-Managed Investment Fund Listed Investment Company Exchange Traded Fund Income Tax Do not pay tax but distribute taxable income to investors, who pay tax on it.
+Managed Investment Fund Listed Investment Company Exchange Traded Fund Investor Income Pay distributions.
+Can be taxable, tax deferred or tax free.
+Can include some franking and other tax credits.
+Pay dividends which are usually taxable to the investor and may have franking credits attached.
+These credits can be claimed by the investor in their tax return.
+Pay distributions.
+Can be taxable, tax deferred or tax free.
+Can include some franking and other tax credits.
+Income Tax Do not pay tax but distribute taxable income to investors, who pay tax on it.
 Therefore, distribution returns are pre-tax.
 LIC's pay tax on income.
 Attaching franking credits to dividends allows investors to receive some "credit" for tax paid by the LIC.
 Do not pay tax but distribute taxable income to investors, who pay tax on it.
 Therefore, distribution returns are pre-tax.
 Capital Gains Tax Generally, investors pay capital gains tax on difference between cost and sale value of investment when sold.
 Any tax deferred distributions received may increase this capital gain.
 Generally, investors pay capital gains tax on difference between cost and sale value of investment when sold.
 Generally, investors pay capital gains tax on difference between cost and sale value of investment when sold.
 Any tax deferred distributions received may increase this capital gain.
 Investment Strategy Normally active.
 Tries to beat a market return.
 Normally active.
 Tries to beat a market return.
 Normally passive - tries to replicate a market return, less fees.
 Management Fees Normally highest.
 Can include performance fees.
 Normally higher than ETF's but lower than managed funds.
 Can include performance fees.
 Normally lowest.
 Usually does not include performance fees.
 Annual General Meeting No. Yes.
 No. Governance Managed by a trustee (if a wholesale fund) or responsible entity (if a retail fund).
 May be the same as the investment manager or independent.
 Appoints a board of directors, who monitor strategy and the investment manager.
 Managed by a trustee or responsible entity.
 May be the same as the investment manager or independent.
 Transaction Costs Set by manager.
 Buy/sell spread based on costs of buying and selling underlying investments the fund holds.
 Buy/sell spread on ASX.
 Will be variable and dependent on market conditions and liquidity.
 Brokerage is payable.
-Usually a market maker makes sure that costs of transacting are within pre-set limits and approximate to underlying asset value.
+Usually a market maker makes sure that costs of transacting are within preset limits and approximate to underlying asset value.
 Brokerage is payable.
 Investor disclosure Continuous disclosure rules - normally periodic reports plus ad-hoc disclosure on website or by email.
 Announcements on ASX.
 May be supplemented by other reporting.
 Announcements on ASX.
 May be supplemented by other reporting.